Which raw dog food should I choose?

 Want to know which raw dog food your dog needs?
 Discover which Cotswold RAW complete meal is best for your dog.

 What’s the difference in your recipes?All our recipes provide the nutrients that a dog needs.
 Our 80/20 recipe is specially formulated for the ACTIVE working dog.
-Our 70/30 range is suitable for ALL BREEDS and contains less fat and more vegetables.
+Our 70/30 range is suitable for older dogs and contains, a joint care supplement, less fat and more vegetables.

 Why do you recommend feeding different recipes?Dogs can develop intolerances to individual protein sources (especially chicken) so we recommend feeding a varied diet of different recipes.
 Dogs can also just get bored with the same old stuff even when it tastes as good as Cotswold RAW!
 Also some of our recipes do not contain bone and we recommend either varying the diet with a recipe that does or, alternatively, giving a raw meaty bone for nutritional and recreational purposes at regular intervals